Latitude Zero (film): Release

 Latitude Zero was released in Japan on July 29, 1969 with a print that was dubbed into Japanese.
 It received a release in the United States by National General Pictures.
 Akira Takarada and Akihiko Hirata speak English in the English-language version and are not dubbed.
 The film received a test screening in Dallas in July 1969 and received a general theatrical release in December 1970.
+Its stateside roadshow theatrical release began in May 1970.
 The film was re-issued theatrically in Japan in 1974 on a double bill with Mothra as part of the Winter Toho Champion Festival.

 Reception

 In contemporary reviews, Variety reviewed the film at the Venice Film Festival's buyer's market, referring to it as a "campy fun helped by sober playing and some deft underwater work, gadgets and movement."
-Roger Greenspun (New York Times) found Latitude Zeros plot to be "the weakest element", while noting that "The real virtue of the film lies in its charming and careful models, its ingenious special effects, its fruity interior décor, its elaborate network of television screens" The Monthly Film Bulletin stated that "it is a sad fact that the special effects are notably variable, and the model work in particular looks extremely shoddy" and the review concluded that "Toho studios seem to have employed their specialized talents and resources to produce an outlandish and expensive leg-pull."
+Roger Greenspun (New York Times) found Latitude Zeros plot to be "the weakest element", while noting that "The real virtue of the film lies in its charming and careful models, its ingenious special effects, its fruity interior décor, its elaborate network of television screens."
+The Monthly Film Bulletin stated that "it is a sad fact that the special effects are notably variable, and the model work in particular looks extremely shoddy" and the review concluded that "Toho studios seem to have employed their specialized talents and resources to produce an outlandish and expensive leg-pull."